 Now that you have a budget, a list of who you will buy for and a good idea of how much to spend on each person, it’s a good idea to start thinking through a shopping plan.
 I like to jot down a few ideas of gifts next to each person’s name on my list.
 This helps me to start thinking through ideas as well as to get an idea of how to spend the money that I have allotted for each person.

-Think of what you purchased for them last year, for example with the grandparents it’s pretty easy since we usually get them a photo calendar or photo book of the kids throughout the year.
+Think of what you purchased last year, for example with the grandparents it’s pretty easy since we usually get them a photo calendar or photo book of the kids throughout the year.
 Grandparent’s love those sorts of things!

 Also think through how you will shop.
 Will you shop mostly online (as I do because it’s super convenient) or do you love actually going to the stores?
 Are you hoping to beat the holiday rush by shopping before Black Friday or does the thrill of the crowd excite you?